chiedolabs/swag-doctor/CONTRIBUTING.md

 ##Rules
 * Please squash your commits

-## Builds
-Please do not run builds if you're submitting a PR.
-The maintainers of this repo will take care of that if your pull request goes into the master.

 ## Other thoughts
 Nothing else comes to mind.
 Just make sure you test your work before submiting a PR.